Dave Eggers: Career

-In the early 2010s, after going six years without publishing substantive literary fiction following What is the What, Eggers began a three-year streak of back-to-back novels, each broadly concerned with pressing social and political issues facing the United States and the wider world in the twenty-first century.
-Eggers published his novel of the Great Recession and late 2000s financial crisis, A Hologram for the King, in July 2012.
+In the early 2010s, after six years without publishing substantive literary fiction following What is the What, Eggers began a three-year streak of back-to-back novels, each broadly concerned with pressing social and political issues facing the United States and the world in the twenty-first century.
+Eggers published his novel of the Great Recession and the 2008 financial crisis, A Hologram for the King, in July 2012.
 In October of that year, the novel was announced as a finalist for the National Book Award.

-Eggers followed this with The Circle, released in October 2013, and depicting the life of a young worker at a fictional San Francisco-based technology company in the near future, as she faces doubts about her vocation, due to the company's seemingly well-intentioned innovations revealing a more sinister underlying agenda.
-Completing the productive spell, a new novel concerning anxiety with America's place in the world, Your Fathers, Where Are They?
-And the Prophets, Do They Live Forever?, was published in June 2014.
-In November 2015, Your Fathers, Where Are They ... was longlisted for the 2016 International Dublin Literary Award, Eggers' fifth nomination for the award following earlier nominations for The Circle, A Hologram for the King, The Wild Things, and What is the What.
+Eggers followed this with The Circle, which was released in October 2013.
+The novel tells the story of a young employee at a fictional technology company based in San Francisco.
+As she navigates her job, she begins to doubt her career due to the company's seemingly benevolent innovations, ultimately revealing a more sinister underlying agenda.
+Completing the productive spell, Your Fathers, Where Are They?
+And the Prophets, Do They Live Forever? was published in June 2014.
+In November 2015, Your Fathers, Where Are They ... was longlisted for the 2016 International Dublin Literary Award, Eggers's fifth nomination for the award following earlier nominations for The Circle, A Hologram for the King, The Wild Things, and What is the What.

-In April 2016, Eggers visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
-The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title "Kingdom of Olives and Ash: Writers Confront the Occupation", in June 2017.
+In April 2016, Eggers visited Israel as part of a project by Breaking the Silence to write an article for a book on the Israeli occupation and the 50th anniversary of the Six-Day War.
+The book was edited by Michael Chabon and Ayelet Waldman and published under the title Kingdom of Olives and Ash: Writers Confront the Occupation in June 2017.

-In July 2016, Eggers published his sixth novel, Heroes of the Frontier.
-Earlier the same year, a film adaptation of Eggers' earlier novel A Hologram for the King was released, to mixed reviews and middling commercial performance.
-The Circle, a film version of Eggers' book, starring Emma Watson, John Boyega, and Tom Hanks (who had starred in the Hologram for the King adaptation), was released in April 2017.
+In July 2016, Eggers published Heroes of the Frontier.
+Earlier the same year, a film adaptation of Eggers's earlier novel A Hologram for the King was released to mixed reviews and middling commercial performance.
+The Circle, a film version of Eggers's book, starring Emma Watson, John Boyega, and Tom Hanks (who had starred in the Hologram for the King adaptation), was released in April 2017.
 Eggers followed Heroes of the Frontier with The Monk of Mokha (2018), another nonfiction biography in a similar vein to Zeitoun, billed by the publishers as "the exhilarating true story of a young Yemeni American man, raised in San Francisco, who dreams of resurrecting the ancient art of Yemeni coffee but finds himself trapped in Sana'a by civil war."